-The following media is NOT permitted: pencil, charcoal or other non-permanent medium; computer-generated artwork; collage work involving the use of photocopies.
+The following media is NOT permitted: pencil, colored pencil, charcoal or other non-permanent medium; computer-generated artwork; collage work involving the use of photocopies.

 The artist's name should not appear on the front of the artwork.

-The following information should be clearly shown on the back of the artwork: family name, given name, address, date of birth, country of residence, name and address of the school the child attends, Certificate of Authenticity and title (if desired).
-There is no need for a title on the artwork, so entrants can decide for themselves whether to include one.
-However, there should be a clearly recognizable link to the theme of the contest.
+The following information should be clearly shown on the back of the artwork: family name, given name, address, date of birth, country of residence, name and address of the school the child attends, Certificate of Authenticity and, if desired, title of the artwork.

 A parent, guardian or art teacher must certify the authenticity of the artwork and the age of each artist.
 The